 Overview

-Sickle cell disease turns normal, round red blood cells into misshapen cells that look like sickles or crescent moons.
-The sickle-shaped cells can get stuck in blood vessels, blocking blood flow and causing severe pain.
+Sickle cell disease turns normal, round red blood cells into abnormally curved cells that look like sickles or crescent moons.
+These cells can get stuck in blood vessels, blocking blood flow and causing severe pain.
 The sickle-shaped cells also can harm organs, muscles, and bones.
-It is a lifelong condition that causes anemia and puts your child at risk for bacterial infections.
+It is a lifelong condition that causes anemia and puts your child at risk for infections.
 Sickle cell disease is passed down in families.
 Your doctor also may recommend that other family members get tested for sickle cell disease.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.